Swarthmore College Logo

 A.

-If you are posting a customized Micro-Internship, please input the number of hours you expect your project to take (10, 20, or 40 hours) and an equivalent of $15 per hour for the total number of hours of work by the student.
-This price may be adjusted once the project has been reviewed to meet the program's guidelines.
+If you are posting a customized Micro-Internship, please input the number of hours you expect your project to take (10, 20 or 40 hours) and $600 for the project's cost.
+This price will be adjusted once the project has been reviewed to meet the program's guidelines.

 A.